 To be a thought leader means you must stand out from the crowd of topic experts, by having a unique perspective, or be sharing something of greater value than most ‘experts’ are sharing.

 So if your aim is to write thought leadership articles, simply repeating other people’s ideas won’t cut it.
 Being a thought leader means you’re not locked on the current way of doing things in your role or industry.
 You want to improve the way things are done.
 And you have an eye to the future.
 How are things changing?
 How might we be doing things in 5 years or 10 years from now?
 What changes or trends could impact our industry or the way we do things?
 How can we prepare for that?

 Back up your thoughts with facts – real ones

 For some topics, your personal experience and some compelling logic might suffice to make a convincing argument.
-But often, your thought leadership articles will require research.
+But often, writing thought leadership articles will require research.
 You’ll want to find facts, relevant research and sometimes statistics to back up your statements and ideas.

 In an era of ‘alternative facts’ and ‘fake news’ you need to be able to sort the fact from fiction, identify reliable sources, and be comfortable reaching out for information when you need it.

 By way of example, have you ever seen that statistic about the goldfish and its 9 second attention span?
 Someone appears to have made it up – or at least drastically misinterpreted a study on fish.
-Since then, numerous people have casually stated it as an accepted fact.
+Since then, numerous writers have casually stated it as an accepted fact.
 The flighty fish even made its way into some well-respected publications before a few diligent writers pointed out the fishy facts, or rather the lack thereof.
 But that hasn’t stopped the goldfish from popping up regularly in blog posts, eBooks and social media images.

 Take a professional approach